Vocational empowerment in Rural Kenya

-We support children with disabilities in rural Kenya.
-Stigma and lack of resources mean these children often lead lives hidden from the community.
+We support young people with disabilities in rural Kenya.
+Stigma and lack of resources mean they often lead lives hidden from the community.
 They face lives of isolation, malnourishment, and no medical intervention.
-Our community outreach aims to improve their emotional and physical wellbeing.
+Vocational empowerment can help them overcome these challenges.

 Charity information: Friends Of Kianjai Kenya

 Set within the challenging conditions of life in a community where drought brings frequent famine, children living with disability also face significant additional problems - isolation, abandonment, acute malnutrition, minimal access to medical services.These factors can lead to a life of extreme poverty and squalor.
 In addition young people remain in special needs units into their twenties Currently there are no opportunities for them to earn an income.